Raimel Tapia Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.

-- The Diamondbacks' 4.49 team ERA ranks 21st across all MLB pitching staffs.
+- The Diamondbacks have a 4.48 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (83 total, 1.1 per game).

-- The Diamondbacks are sending Kelly (8-3) out to make his 15th start of the season.
-He is 8-3 with a 3.25 ERA and 89 strikeouts through 83 2/3 innings pitched.

-- In his last time out on Thursday, the righty threw six innings against the Philadelphia Phillies, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.